wendlingd/Browse-InfoSeeking-PubMed/README.md

 # Python - List counts for InfoSeeking studies in PubMed, by audience

-## Health-medicine resource for building human-centered digital products and services
+## For builders of human-centered, digital health-medicine products and services

-Browse 'information needs-seeking-use' studies in PubMed with Python-generated report
+Browse 'information needs / seeking / use' studies in PubMed with Python-generated report

 Task: Let's say you are creating a new web resource for a particular